 In addition, nursing students must adhere to the policies and procedures of any agency where the student is assigned for clinical experience as a part of the Northland Pioneer College nursing program.
-A student who has been deemed ineligible for return as an employee or volunteer by any clinical agency will be administratively withdrawn from the program.
 By signing the acknowledgment of this handbook, or by continued, voluntary participation in the nursing program, a student consents to the policies and procedures of any agency that she or he uses for a clinical experience.